telerik/ajax-docs/api/server/Telerik.Web.UI/RadAjaxPanel.md

             the controls that you want ajaxified into Telerik.Web.UI.RadAjaxPanel and Telerik RadAjax takes care of the rest.
 Best of all this happens transparently to the framework and the controls that are being ajaxified.
-            You can find information on the server API of RadAjaxPanel at https://docs.telerik.com/devtools/aspnet-ajax/controls/ajaxpanel/server-side-programming/properties Server-Side Programming.
+            You can find information on the server API of RadAjaxPanel at the Server-Side Programming article here: https://docs.telerik.com/devtools/aspnet-ajax/controls/ajaxpanel/server-side-programming/properties .

 ## Inheritance Hierarchy